-- PCBs, or polychlorinated byphenyls, are highly toxic and carcinogenic.
-PCBs are now banned but are still in the environment, and contaminated fish is the most likely source of exposure.
+- PCBs, or polychlorinated biphenyls, are highly toxic and carcinogenic.
+PCBs were banned but you can still find them in the environment.
+The most likely source of exposure is eating contaminated fish.

-- Dioxins are a group of carcinogenic, chemically related compounds that are found primarily in fish and shellfish.
-If one uses the EPA’s guidelines for exposure to dioxin, one meal of farmed salmon a month can pose unaccept- able cancer risks.
+- Fish and shellfish contain Dioxins.
+These are a group of carcinogenic, chemically related compounds.
+The EPA’s guidelines for exposure to dioxin, note that one meal of farmed salmon a month can pose unacceptable cancer risks.

 - Toxaphene is a toxic solid polychlorinated camphene used as an insecticide.
 It was banned from use in the United States in 1990 because it is a suspected carcinogen.

-This great difference in concentration of contaminants in farmed versus wild salmon is a result of the diets fed the fish.
-Farm raised salmon consume pellets made of other fish made into fish- meal mixed with fish oil to encourage rapid growth, concentrat- ing the toxins in their bodies.
+The goal is to encourage rapid growth but it concentrates the number of toxins in their bodies.
 The salmon farms also release large quantities of antibiotics into the water, as well as other chemicals generated during farming.

-“Norwegian salmon” are not wild salmon but farm raised.
-Farm raised salmon can be potentially high in the pro-inflammatory Omega-6 fats and low in healthy Omega-3s.
-Wild caught Alaskan salmon has a much more favorable Omega-3 to Omega-6 ratio and fewer toxins and contaminants.
+“Norwegian salmon” are not wild salmon but farm-raised.
+Farm-raised salmon can be high in the pro-inflammatory Omega-6 fats and low in healthy Omega-3s.

-A combination of crushed chia seeds and an algae supplement can supply a combination of healthy ALAs, DHAs and EPAs.
+Combining rushed chia seeds and an algae supplement offers a healthy mix of ALAs, DHAs, and EPAs.
 My recommendation for Omega-3 supplementation is to follow the regimen below.